Nightfury-5/internet_connection_checker/README.md

 [![style: very good analysis](https://img.shields.io/badge/style-very_good_analysis-B22C89.svg)](https://pub.dev/packages/very_good_analysis)
 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

-A Pure Dart Utility library that checks for an Active Internet connection by opening a socket to a list of specified addresses, each with individual port and timeout.
-Defaults are provided for convenience.
+  A library designed for seamless internet connectivity checks.
+  This library enables you to verify your internet connection.

 >*Note that this plugin is in beta and may still have a few issues.
 [Feedback][issues_tracker] is welcome.*